Skip to main content

 The legal issues inherent in obtaining informed consent for, or informed refusal of, treatment, including surgical treatment, is well beyond the scope of this column.
 However, your submitted question is important and can be responded to generally.

-It is important to keep in mind that the practitioner who is doing the procedure ? the surgery ? will be involved in the process of informing the patient of the surgery that is to occur.
-Another healthcare provider can obtain the signature of the patient on the consent form if the primary practitioner does not obtain it during the informed consent process.
-However, as the Guideline requires, there should be a developed policy concerning all aspects of informed consent for surgery (e.g., who obtains it, what form is to be used, etc.), including the fact that unless there is an emergency, informed consent should be obtained prior to any surgical treatment.
-The policy then needs to be followed.
+It is important to keep in mind that the practitioner who is doing the procedure or the surgery will be involved in the process of informing the patient of the surgery that is to occur.
+Another healthcare provider can obtain the patient's signature on the consent form if the primary practitioner does not obtain it during the informed consent process.

 It makes sense legally and from a patient safety perspective that the more times a confirmation of the surgery to be done is obtained from the patient or his representative helps put the patient and his or her safety first.
-A policy that requires a confirmation of an initial consent and the procedure to be done several times at various points as the patient progresses to the perioperative suite can do much to alleviate potential error.
+A policy that requires confirmation of initial consent and the procedure to be done several times at various points as the patient progresses to the perioperative suite can do much to alleviate potential errors.

 Cordially,

-Nancy
+Nancy Brent